Visit Daniel's gallery of available paintings

-The orginal paintings of American Artist Daniel Ambrose are renowned for their extraordinary luminosity and evocative, spiritual sense of place.
+The soulful paintings of American Artist Daniel Ambrose are renowned for their extraordinary luminosity and evocative spiritual sense of place.
 A master of the rare, 15th century, Renaissance technique of egg tempera painting, Ambrose’s exquisite paintings radiate an understated, ethereal beauty, seldom found in contemporary art.

 A Florida native with a professional career spanning over 25 years, Ambrose's paintings have been exhibited in numerous solo gallery shows and many fine art museums including; Florida Historic Capitol Museum, Gibbes Museum, Jacksonville Museum of Art, Leepna-Ratner Museum, Museum of Florida Art.
 Corporate, and public collections include S. James Foxman Justice Center, Bank of America, Florida Memorial Hospital, the city of Orlando, Daytona Beach International Airport, and the Permanent Collection of The Museum of Arts and Sciences.

 "Ambrose is an extremely talented painter whose work never ceases to delight me.
 As an art curator I have been privileged to work with him to present exhibitions of his work and to buy examples of his work for museum collections." -- David Swoyer